-Over the last 25 years, federal funding for legal services has declined in purchasing power and is now a far smaller share of the overall funding for civil legal assistance in this country than it was two decades ago.
+LSC and the legal assistance program have become an accepted part of the civil justice system.
+Yet, given the concern about the federal debt, it will be a challenge to restore and increase federal funding, and, given the still recovering economy, to restore and increase IOLTA and state and local funding.
+Federal funding for legal services has declined in purchasing power over the last 20 years and is now a far smaller share of the overall funding for civil legal assistance in this country than it was two decades ago.
 While it is important to continue to seek additional resources from state and local governments and from private sources, it is also essential to continue to strive and struggle to increase federal funding.
 Although LSC has made substantial gains in developing a much stronger bipartisan consensus in Congress in support of continued funding for LSC, the political leadership of the United States remains deeply divided about whether there should be a federally funded legal services program, and, if so, how it should be structured.
 Legal services supporters will have to overcome significant political barriers and competition from other programs for the limited funds.
 In addition, in order to secure political support for substantial growth in federal funding, legal services must develop much greater awareness of and support for civil legal services among the general public.